lixinyang123/PtySharp/README.md

 # PtySharp

 Terminal using the Windows PTY APIs with CsWin32.
-Written in C#, Support native aot.
+Written in C#, Support NativeAOT.

 ## Resources